About

 I'm Rajat.
 I build things end to end.
 Engineering is the backbone, but I care equally about product thinking, design, and making technology feel right for people.

-From there I moved to DE Shaw (Arcesium), building reconciliation systems for financial data.
+From there I joined Arcesium, D.E.
+Shaw's technology spinoff, building reconciliation systems for financial data.
 Precision wasn't optional.
 That environment taught me how to think about correctness at every layer.

-I also built the core booking platform at Vedantu, and ran a bootcamp called CodeAsylums where we ran hands-on workshops for kids of all backgrounds, from school to college, teaching them about different CS technologies and how to build things.
+Through much of this, I kept teaching, running a bootcamp called CodeAsylums with hands-on workshops for students of all backgrounds, from school to college, teaching them different CS technologies and how to build things.
 The builder-plus-teacher instinct has always been there.

 Every team I joined gave me a different lens.
 Scale, reliability, user empathy.
 I carry all of them now.